Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: The contracting case

 Let $T$ be a contraction with parameter $\gamma \in (0,1)$, where $x^*$ is the unique fixed-point of $T$.
 We are interested in the number of iterations and the overall oracle complexity required to obtain a solution $x^n$ such that $\EE(\norm{x^n-x^*}) \le \varepsilon$ for a given tolerance $\varepsilon>0$.

 Our recursive bound approach here is slightly different from the one in the nonexpansive case.
 We take increasing batch sizes that depend on the contraction parameter $\gamma$, allowing for a sensible decrease in the oracle complexity.
-The following result is the analogue of Proposition~\ref{prop:residual-nonexpansive} in the contracting setting. \begin{proposition} Let $T$ be a contraction with parameter $\gamma\in(0,1)$, $(\beta_n)_n\subseteq (0,1)$ an increasing sequence of stepsiezes, and $(x^n)_{n\ge 1}$ be the sequence generated by \eqref{halpern}.
-Then, for every $n\geq 1$, the following estimate holds
+The following result is the analogue of Proposition~\ref{prop:residual-nonexpansive} in the contracting setting.